NASA-Tensegrity-Robotics-Toolkit/NTRTsim/doc/source/index.rst

-NASA Tensegrity Robotics Toolkit Documentation
+NASA Tensegrity Robotics Toolkit Tutorials
 ==================================================

 The NASA Tensegrity Robotics Toolkit (NTRT) is a collection of C++ and MATLAB software modules for the modeling, simulation, and control of Tensegrity Robots.
 The NTRT Simulator is a tensegrity-specific simulator built to run ontop of the Bullet Physics Engine, version 2.82.